Ben-Louis/Deep-Image-Analogy-PyTorch/README.md

 ## Usage (demo)

-- Use GPU
+#### Use GPU
 ```bash
 python main.py --use_cuda
 ```

-- CPU only
+#### CPU only
 ```bash
 python main.py
 ```
+I train a series of invert blocks which estimate the inputs given the outputs for each stage of Vgg19.
+The results are slightly worse than optimization-based method.

 ## Acknowledgments